Aurelian-Shuttleworth/agent-ear/docs/tutorials/first-transcription.md

 | **Limitations** | Files up to 2 GB | Full feature set |

 > [!TIP]
-> **Just want to try it?** Go with Google AI Studio.
-You can switch to Vertex AI later — no code changes needed.
+> **Just want to try it?** Go with Google AI Studio (see also: ).
+You can switch to Vertex AI later with no code changes needed.

 If you already have a GCP project with Vertex AI enabled, see the [Vertex AI setup guide](../how-to-guides/how-to-setup-vertex-ai.md) and skip ahead to [Run your first transcription](#run-your-first-transcription).